DongzeHE/scpca-docs/docs/getting_started.md

 | `subsets_mito_percent`  | Percent of all UMI counts assigned to mitochondrial genes                                                                                                                                     |
 | `total`                 | Total UMI count for RNA-seq data and any alternative experiments (i.e., CITE-seq)                                                                                                             |

-These metrics can be used to directly filter the `SingleCellExperiment` object based on informed minimum thresholds.
+These metrics can be used to directly filter the `SingleCellExperiment` object based on informed thresholds.

-If you are planning to filter low quality cells using these hard cutoffs, we encourage you to read more about the various metrics and plot the distribution of each metric before deciding on which cells to exclude.
+If you are planning to filter low quality cells using such thresholds, we encourage you to read more about the various metrics and plot the distribution of each metric before deciding on which cells to exclude.
 The [Quality Control chapter in Orchestrating Single Cell Analysis](http://bioconductor.org/books/3.13/OSCA.basic/quality-control.html#quality-control) provides a nice guide to checking diagnostic plots and then choosing cutoffs.

 ## Normalization